 Web3 scams and how to avoid them

 Web3 technology, which includes blockchain and cryptocurrency, has opened up exciting new possibilities for decentralized applications, online transactions, and digital ownership.
 However, with these opportunities comes a risk of scams and frauds that can leave unsuspecting victims in financial ruin.
-Whether it’s fraudulent initial coin offerings (ICOs), fake decentralized finance (DeFi) platforms, or deceptive non-fungible token (NFT) schemes, the Web3 ecosystem has seen its fair share of scams.
+Whether it’s fraudulent initial coin offerings (ICOs), fake decentralized finance (DeFi) platforms, or deceptive non-fungible token schemes, the Web3 ecosystem has seen its fair share of scams.
 In this article, we will shed light on the prevalent Web3 scams, arm you with the knowledge to identify them and equip you with essential tips to protect yourself and your investments in this dynamic and ever-evolving space.

 Types of Web3 scams